 While it is accessible and has TONS of fun features, it can be difficult to get from one side to another due to the system of bridges and ramps.
 If you are visiting with multiple children who need a close eye kept on them, we suggest you bring another adult with you.
 There is a place where you can stand in the middle and look out over the playground, but if you have children that need a lot of help, you’ll want to stay close by.
 If you have a child who wanders, you will want to be sure you can watch him/her closely, as there is a creek and hiking trail behind the unfenced playground.
 We do not consider it a good park for kids who are “runners” unless you are prepared to be near them at all times.

 1592 Granville Pike, Lancaster, OH 43130 ( (behind Forest Rose School, near OU-Lancaster and accessible from the Lancaster Heritage Trail

 Notes: All features of this park – nature stations, wheelchair accessible tree house, swing set, outdoor music instruments – are along the trail so those using a wheelchair or walker can enjoy everything in the park.
+While this isn’t a typically playground, the tree house is huge and my son had a lot of fun.
 See more details here.

 Hunter Park all-abilities, multi-generational playground